schottler3/portfolio/README.md

 A modern, responsive portfolio website showcasing my professional experience and personal interests.

+## Description

+This portfolio website is built using modern web technologies to showcase my work, skills, and interests.
+It features a clean, responsive design with both professional and personal sections, allowing visitors to learn more about my development experience and personality.

 ## Tech Stack

 - **Frontend Framework:** React with Next.js